Peute industrial and commercial area

 Historical black and white pictures of the Heinrich Buschmann shipyard

-Peute is a central part of the Port of Hamburg, strategically located at the Elbe bridges, with direct access to waterways, the rail network and trunk roads.
+Peute is an integral part of the Port of Hamburg, strategically located at the Elbe bridges, with direct access to waterways, the rail network and main roads.
 It is home to a variety of industries, including logistics, manufacturing and food businesses, as well as water-related companies such as the Heinr.
-Buschmann & Söhne shipyard, which provides comprehensive repair and maintenance services for a wide range of ship types, and Hansataucher, a leading provider of ship inspection, underwater welding and offshore services.
-This diversity promotes local co-operation and supports future settlements.
-As a key area within port development, Peute strengthens the competitiveness of the Port of Hamburg by contributing to the creation of new jobs.
-It thus consolidates Hamburg's position as an important European trading centre.
+Buschmann & Söhne shipyard, which provides comprehensive repair and maintenance services for a wide range of ship types as well as Hansataucher, a leading provider of ship inspection, underwater welding and offshore services.
+This diversity promotes local cooperation and attracts businesses looking to relocate.
+As a key area in terms of port development, Peute strengthens the competitiveness of the Port of Hamburg by contributing to the creation of new jobs, thereby consolidating Hamburg's role as a leading European trading centre.
 The Peute, a central part of the Port of Hamburg at the Elbe bridges with direct water, rail and highway connections, combines logistics, manufacturing and food businesses as well as specialised shipyard and inspection services, thus strengthening competitiveness, cooperation and jobs for Hamburg as a European trading centre.

-Aurubis AG headquarters in the Peute industrial area
+The Aurubis head office in the Peute industrial area

-New office building with adjoining halls for B2B retailer elbmatic
+New office building with adjoining halls of retailer Elbmatic GmbH

-The food logistics service provider Nordfrost is based on Peute Island in Hamburg
+The food logistics service provider Nordfrost is based in the Peute industrial area

 Important location for the food industry